Photo: Martin Falbisoner / Wikimedia Commons

 Dubrovnik has three distinct accommodation zones, each offering a different experience:

-Inside the Old Town walls: The most atmospheric location in the world for a city hotel — the limestone-paved alleys of the medieval city, the extraordinary Stradun (the main promenade), and the extraordinary Adriatic visible from the walls.
+Inside the Old Town walls: The most atmospheric location in the world for a city hotel — the limestone-paved alleys of the medieval city, the Stradun (the main promenade), and the Adriatic visible from the walls.
 Hotels inside the walls are small (the UNESCO heritage restrictions limit new construction and renovation scale) and are among the most sought-after in Europe.
 Luggage can only be brought in by hand (no vehicles within the walls except emergency services).

-The Ploče neighborhood (east of the walls): The cliff-face hotels south and east of the Old Town, with extraordinary sea views, private beach access, and convenient walking distance to the walls.
+The Ploče neighborhood (east of the walls): The cliff-face hotels south and east of the Old Town, with sweeping sea views, private beach access, and convenient walking distance to the walls.
 The most luxurious Dubrovnik hotels are in this area.

 Lapad and Babin Kuk (west of the city): The quieter resort peninsula west of the Old Town — larger hotels, more beach access, quieter atmosphere, and a 15-minute bus ride to the Old Town.